-Historic Lewes Farmers Market — The Historic Lewes Farmers Market is open every Saturday from 8 a.m. to noon at George H.P.
-Smith Park in Lewes.
-Parking can be found at the Shields Elementary School and Lewes School parking lots (intersection of Savannah Road and Sussex Drive), a short walk to the market.
-In case of inclement weather, the market moves to the Shields Elementary School parking lot.
-The market features 35 vendors selling fresh vegetables and fruits, garden plants and flowers; eggs, cheese, yogurt and milk; grass-fed pork, beef and lamb; fresh oysters; and more.
+Historic Lewes Farmers Market — The Historic Lewes Farmers Market is open in fall on Saturdays from 9 a.m. to noon in the Shields Elementary School parking lot (intersection of Savannah Road and Sussex Drive), through Nov.
+17. The market features vendors selling fresh vegetables and fruits, garden plants and flowers; eggs, cheese, yogurt and milk; grass-fed pork, beef and lamb; fresh oysters; and more.
 EBT users can have funds matched up to $20, and WIC is accepted.

 Dollar dinner — First State community dinners are held on the first Thursday of each month from 6 to 8 p.m. at First State Community Action Agency (308 N. Railroad Ave.) in Georgetown.
 Guests receive a hearty meal, plus nutrition information and budget-friendly shopping tips.
 Community dinners are open to all individuals and families for $1 per person.
 Seating is limited.
 Call MaryAnn Morris at (302) 856-7761, ext.
 139, to reserve a seat.
 Learn more at www.firststatecaa.org.